drunkard/ceph-readable-doc/html/_sources/cephadm/services/rgw.rst.txt

     A list of networks to identify which ethernet interface to use for the virtual IP.
 * ``frontend_port``
     The port used to access the ingress service.
+* ``ssl``
+    To enable SSL for ingress service.
+* ``certificate_source``
+    The certificate source can be one of the following: 'inline', 'reference', or 'cephadm-signed'.
+    - If set to 'inline', the YAML configuration must include ssl_cert and ssl_key.
+    - If set to 'reference', the certificate and key must already exist in the certificate store.
+    - If set to 'cephadm-signed', Cephadm will automatically generate the certificate and key.
+    By default, the source is set to 'cephadm-signed'.
-* ``ssl_cert``:
+* ``ssl_cert``
-    SSL certificate, if SSL is to be enabled.
-This must contain the both the certificate and private key blocks in .pem format.
+    SSL certificate, if SSL is enabled and ``certificate_source`` is not 'cephadm-signed'.
+    This should have the certificate .pem format.
+* ``ssl_key``
+    SSL key, if SSL is enabled and ``certificate_source`` is not 'cephadm-signed'.
+    This should have the key .pem format.
 * ``use_keepalived_multicast``
     Default is False.
 By default, cephadm will deploy keepalived config to use unicast IPs, using the IPs of the hosts.
 The IPs chosen will be the same IPs cephadm uses to connect